kkibria/slideshow-dist/README.md

 npm run prepare
 ```

-When completed, simply copy all the files in ``docs`` directory to your
+When completed, simply copy all the files and folders in ``docs`` directory to your
 web server.